matthewbowling123/Engineering3-documentation/README.md

 ![Assembly 1](https://user-images.githubusercontent.com/112979288/197863935-3eea53dd-884c-4b8c-9407-9535857d37e6.png)

 ### Reflection
 This was a little more difficult then the previous assignment in my opinion.
 However instructions were still given and I had a partner to help me so I still completed it without much problems.
+I learned a lot about CAD which was helpful for later assignments.

 ---